Draven-Ashcroft/Karyon/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.

 ---

 ## 🙏 Acknowledgements
+- Although the script,idea & visual designing were mine,
+I want to express my gratitude to
+-Open AI for Debugging (Idea Improvisation)
+-Gemini for Filler ideas
+-Claude for execution

 Inspired by:

-- Nature Reviews Molecular Biology
 - BioRender scientific illustration principles
 - NCERT Biology (Class XI & XII)
 - Open-source scientific visualization community